Cell # 610-476-4859

 An inspection list is provided when a permit is issued, you can also go the Inspections page on this site for examples of inspections, which may be required.

-Typically residential permits are reviewing in 7-10 working days from when a complete application is submitted, often the first review will result in comments which much be addressed by the application prior to issuance of a permit.
+Typically residential permits are reviewed in 15 working days from when a complete application is submitted, often the first review will result in comments which much be addressed by the application prior to issuance of a permit.
 Commercial permits will be reviewed within 30 working days from when a complete application is submitted.

 Currently London Grove Township enforces the 2009 International Codes.